stackedboxes/romualdo/doc/design.md

       incompatible.
 * If we reach this point, they are compatible!

-Since this is all based on hashes of the actual code of the procedures adn globals, this algorithm works both for:
+Since this is all based on hashes of the actual code of the procedures and globals, this algorithm works both for:

 1. Released cases.
 For example, I send a saved state to a friend, but the friend